matnvd/Fraud-Detection/readme.txt

  **************************************************************************** */

-First, we created an EdgeWeightedGraph instance with the number of nodes being the number of locations in the dataset.
-We then iterated through a nested loop to add edges between each unique pair of locations.
+First, we created an EdgeWeightedGraph instance with the number of nodes being to add edges between each unique pair of locations.
 We used the Point2D distanceTo method to compute the weights for each edge.
 We then initialized a KruskalMST class with the given EdgeWeightedGraph and moved the list of edges into an